 Media choice theories may be rendered less relevant today by developments in technologies.
-Increasingly, the convergence to a unified multimodal (audio, video, text and graphic) forum for communication makes interest in the distinctions between media, and hence the question of media choice, obsolete.
-Unlike the context in which media selection theories were developed, today it is increasingly plausible - even probable for group members to simultaneously communicate via multiple modalities through a single device.
-An example would be the use of the web page to simultaneously communicate via audio and video, while sharing a document, and jointly executing a graphic simulation.
+Increasingly, the convergence to a unified multimodal (audio, video, text and graphic) forum for communication makes interest in the distinctions between media, and hence the question of media choice, more complex.
+Not only can mobile phone users talk with others inchronously, but most can also leave a voice mail, text message, send photos, e-mail, and video conference.
+Unlike the context in which inedia selection theories were developed, today it is increasingly plausible for group members to simultaneously communicate via multiple modalities through a single device.